andrewplane/project_one/README.md

     - Time vs. Number of Storms
     - Time vs. Number of Earthquakes
     - Time vs. Number of Volcanic Activities
+    - Spread of Storms by Latitude
+    - Spread of Floods by Latitude
+    - Deaths vs. CPI-Adjusted Cost
+    - Duration vs. CPI-Adjusted Cost
-- **Boxplot**: Displays the distribution of inflation adjusted cost across seven types of natural disaster (Flooding, Tropical Cyclone, Drought, Freeze, Severe Storm, Winter Storm, Wildfire), highlighting any outliers.
+- **Boxplot**: Displays the distribution of inflation adjusted cost and deaths across seven types of natural disaster (Flooding, Tropical Cyclone, Drought, Freeze, Severe Storm, Winter Storm, Wildfire), highlighting any outliers.

 ### Analysis
 Based our analysis, we found: